kcp-dev/kcp/CONTRIBUTING.md

 When adding a field that requires validation, custom annotations are used to translate this logic into the generated OpenAPI spec.
 [This doc](https://book.kubebuilder.io/reference/markers/crd-validation.html) gives an overview of possible validations.
 These annotations map directly to concepts in the [OpenAPI Spec](https://swagger.io/specification/#data-type-format) so, for instance, the `format` of strings is defined there, not in kubebuilder.
 Furthermore, Kubernetes has forked the OpenAPI project [here](https://github.com/kubernetes/kube-openapi/tree/master/pkg/validation) and extends more formats in the extensions-apiserver [here](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/apiextensions-apiserver/pkg/apis/apiextensions/v1/types_jsonschema.go#L27).

+### Getting your PR Merged

+The `kcp` project uses `OWNERS` files to denote the collaborators who can assist you in getting your PR merged.
+There are two roles: reviewer and approver.
+Merging a PR requires sign off from both a reviewer and an approver.

 ## Continuous Integration

 kcp uses a combination of [GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions) and